Loner (Caroline Rose album): Composition

 The album was noted for Rose’s departure from her acoustic Americana roots, particularly its use of bass synthesizers and drum programming.
 Her songwriting, which multiple critics described as "catchy," was compared to that of Carole King.
 However, Abbie Covington, writing for the Nation, argued that although the music’s style was a significant departure, many of Rose’s lyrical themes remained true to Americana, concluding that Rose "may have discarded the Americana label, but Caroline Rose isn’t done with America."
 Regarding her stylistic inspirations, Rose stated that she was "as much inspired by Justin Timberlake and Britney Spears as it was late '70s punk."

-"Jeannie Becomes a Mom," in addition to "More of the Same," was noted for its catchiness.
-The song was also classified as synth-pop.
+"Jeannie Becomes a Mom" was classified as synth-pop and noted for its catchiness.
 The song follows a woman in the suburbs of Topeka, Kansas.
 Rose told Consequence of Sound that she had been inspired to write the song following a friend’s accidental pregnancy; she also called it her favorite song on the album.
 In a press release upon the premiere of the song’s music video, she described the song as her "first foray into making really fun, sort of weird pop music," and noted that she composed it on an OP-1 synthesizer.